 It’s considered that, by helping to satiate the appetite.
 Furthermore, among other issues, papaya helps reduce the craving for unhealthy foods (like snacks and candies).
 In addition, this helps maintain the cholesterol levels within the normal range.

 On the other hand, there’s a hypothesis that papaya could help regulate cholesterol in the blood, similar to oatmeal.

 5. Helps with weight loss

-Thanks to it being a fruit with very low-calorie levels and high quantities of soluble fiber, it favors the cleansing of the colon.
+Thanks to it being a fruit with very low-calorie levels and high quantities of soluble fiber, it helps with good digestion.

 The reality is that you don’t need to stop eating any fruits.
-The key as a diabetic is to eat the right portion to obtain the benefits without any risks.
+The key as a diabetic is to eat the right portions to obtain the benefits without any risks.